Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Tripods

-There are some essentials when it comes to camera rigs, but what do you really need to get started?
+There are some essentials for camera rigs, but what do you need to start?

-Larger, heavier cinema cameras will need a more durable tripod than a lighter DSLR.
+When choosing a tripod, you should consider the camera’s weight.
+Larger, heavier cinema cameras need a more durable tripod than a lighter DSLR.

-You should also consider the mount on the tripod.
+You should also consider the tripod’s mount.
 Cheaper tripods tend to have very small plastic tripod plates that are not very secure.

 Companies like Neewer make universal tripod mounts/plates that can be used on almost any tripod, but this is still something to consider.

 Consider a monopod as the younger sibling to the tripod.
 These are great if you are on the run and need more flexibility than a tripod.
-This is a nice addition on top of owning a tripod, but I wouldn’t recommend only owning a monopod.
+While a monopod is a nice addition to a tripod, I wouldn’t recommend only owning one.

 Rail system – moderate priority